appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 ## VA Publishes Vetted Information Digest to Transparency Service

 6. The VA encapsulates the results of their vetting data in a Vetting Credential Manifest (VCM) (see [Vetting Credential Manifest](#vetting-credential-manifest)).
 What exactly is included in the VCM is up to the VA and influenced by the process used, but there is a minimum set of information that is required to be included in the VCM.
 7. The VA registers the VCM with an append-only log.
+Note: Only hash of the VCM data is stored in the log.
 8. The append-only log, upon verification of the VCM and queuing it into the log, issues a Signed Vetting Timestamp (SVT).

 ## VE Requests a Vesper Token from VA